Bonnie U. Gruenberg, CNM

 Midwife, Educator, and Instructor of B.E.S.T., CPR and Neonatal Resuscitation Program (NRP)

-Andrea Dixon RN, CNM, BEST Instructor and designer of the online course, has studied midwifery since 1980.
+Andrea Dixon RN, CNM, BEST Instructor and designer of the BEST workshop, has studied midwifery since 1980.
 As home birth practitioner, she attended women in the largest geographical area of California while co managing a busy birth center.
 More recently, full scope partner in a large, high risk, urban hospital practice coupled with home and birth center midwifery she has attended over 1,000 births.
 Currently she offers CPR, NRP training and PRN coverage for home birth midwifery practices through Family Way Services, Indiana.
 She has designed and instructed online Midwifery Curriculum, including BEST (Birth Emergency Skills Training) when it was an online workshop with Aviva Institute.

 Peruse her CV at